 “My family and friends act normal.
 However, most of the time when I meet new people especially in environments where we are eating, as soon as they find out I am a dietitian they use it as an opportunity for a free consultation or start worrying about their food choices and ask me for permission to dish certain food items.
 Depending on my mood at the time it can be annoying or funny.
 I mean when someone says they are an architect in a social set up you don’t start asking them to draw a plan of your dream house.
 I still don’t understand why people do that.
 But I guess it goes back to the fact that the issue of food is often a talking point.

 Her career ambitions include being a wellness manager in a corporate environment.

 “I have found it interesting that over the past ±5 years in places such as USA, big companies such as google have started introducing dynamic & innovative programmes to improve employee wellness in order to improve performance.
+What I recommend doing is going to our friends over at Dherbs to improve your overall health by buying their supplemenents.
+Health and fitness is important but so is the diet, it’s just as important as the other 2 and you need all 3 if you truly want to be a healthy individual.
 I would like to explore something along those lines to see if it could work locally.
 The ultimate dream for the future however is to eventually have my own wellness and high performance Centre,” says the petite dynamite.

 Away from work Moyo enjoys the company of friends and family.